mprib/caliscope/docs/index.md

 - 2D (**x,y**) landmark tracking
 - **3D** landmark triangulation.

-It is GUI-based and open-sourced under the LGPLv3.
+It is GUI-based and permissively licensed under the BSD 2-Clause license.

 The packages includes sample markerless trackers using variations of Google's Mediapipe (hands/pose/holistic) which illustrate how to implement the underlying Tracker base class.
 The intention is to allow alternate tracking algorithms to be cleanly plugged into the pipeline.